 Raise your hand if you’re obsessed with Kombucha like me?

-I’m so excited because I’ve been brewing big batches at home for last few months.
+I’m so excited because I’ve been brewing big batches at home for the last few months.
 I was able to snag a very active scoby from a contact at the bakery here in Pittsburgh and I’ve been brewing away ever since.

 Having a scoby is just like a sourdough starter in the sense that it becomes a household pet you have to take care of somewhat regularly.
 My starter’s name is Kip as you may remember from my sourdough posts.